Calculator input methods: BASIC notation

 BASIC notation is a particular implementation of infix notation where functions require their parameters to be in brackets.

 This method was used from the 1980s to the 1990s in BASIC programmable calculators and pocket computers.
 Texas Instruments would later implement the method in many of its graphing calculators, including the TI-83 and TI-84 Plus series.
-Most computer algebra systems also use this as the default input method.
+Most computer algebra systems (CASes) also use this as the default input method.

 In BASIC notation, the formula is entered as it would be entered in BASIC, using the PRINT command – the PRINT command itself being optional.
 On pressing "ENTER" or "=", the result would be displayed.
 As with standard infix notation, typing mistakes in the entered formula could be corrected using the same editor function as the one used when programming the calculator.

 For the second example, two options are given depending on if the BASIC programmable pocket computers have dedicated trigonometric keys or not.